• Skip to primary navigation

 Single Pie Crust

-• Into a food processor add flour, sugar, salt, and baking soda.
+• Into a food processor with S-blade, add 1¼ cups all-purpose flour, 2 Tablespoons granulated sugar, ¼ teaspoon salt, and ⅛ teaspoon baking soda .
 Pulse 3 times to combine the dry ingredients.

-• Add unsalted butter to the dry ingredients in the food processor.
+• Add 4 Tablespoons cold unsalted butter to the dry ingredients in the food processor.
 Pulse 15 times, the flour combination should resemble sand.

-• Add the egg to the food processor and pulse 5 times.
+• Add 1 large egg to the food processor and pulse 5 times.

-• Add 4 Tablespoons water to the mix.
+• Add up to 4 Tablespoons cold water to the pie crust mix.
 Pulse about 8 -10 times.
 The mix will form into a ball.

 • Remove the dough from the food processor and place on a floured work surface.
 Form the dough into a disk and place in plastic wrap in the refrigerator for at least 30 minutes.
 At this point, the dough can be wrapped well in plastic wrap and placed in a freezer bag and frozen until ready to use.